Gambia

 SUSTAINABLE DEVELOPMENT

-As a beneficiary of the EBA, the Gambia is not obligated to ratify any conventions to be able to benefit from preferential access to the European market.
+As a beneficiary of the EBA, the Gambia is not obligated to ratify any conventions to be able to benefit from preferential access to the EU market.
 Nonetheless, the Gambia maintains a high level of ratification and has ratified all 15 core international conventions on human and labour rights.
 This includes 7 UN human rights conventions and 8 ILO conventions on labour standards.
 Additionally, the Gambia has ratified 8 conventions on environmental protection and 4 conventions on good governance aspects.

 Core international conventions on human rights and labour standards